awu2000data/Learn-X-in-Y-minutes-Where-X-is-Python3/README.md

 10 * 2  # => 20
 35 / 5  # => 7.0
 ```
-#### Result of integer division truncated down both for positive and negative.
+#### Result of integer division truncated down both for positive and negative
 ```python
 5 // 3       # => 1
 5.0 // 3.0   # => 1.0 # works on floats too